dekko911/TeBop-SPTB-2024/README.md

 start php server in first-app -> php artisan serve

-for start frontend client-site use -> go live with live server
+for start frontend client-site use -> go live with live server extension